anmarjarjees/TypeScript-Intro/README.md

 Quick demonstration for learning the essentials of TypeScript before Angular Framework.

 # What's TypeScript?
-- [TypeScript](https://www.typescriptlang.org/) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+- [TypeScript](https://www.typescriptlang.org/) is a superset of JavaScript.
+It is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 .
 Are used for Front-End with Angular JS Framework or Back-End with Node.JS
-- The default language for Angular JavaScript Frameworks since version 2
+- It is used extensively as a default language in the development of Angular applications since version Angular 2, but it can also be used with any JavaScript framework or library.
 - Includes features of ES6 (EcmaScript 6) and ES7
 - All TypeScript files are compiled to JavaScript
 - TypeScript file uses .js and .tsx extensions